k-deguz/k-deguz.github.io/essays/unpublished/ai-aide.md

   * I used AI, specifically with ChatGPT occasionally during the in-class practice WODs to get a better idea of how to fix some of the ESLint errors I would get and for formatting.
 I usually used it for assistance with things that I didn't know how to do.
 I don't remember the prompt exactly, but I provided my code and asked how I could align text in the middle, or how to set an image to the left/right side of the page.

   3. In-class WODs
   * Similarly, I used AI during the in-class WODs much for the same reasons as I did during the practice WODs, but I didn't simply feed the corresponding prompt to ChatGPT and have it do the work for me.
 Instead, I would initially write my code and if it wasn't working as it was intended to, I gave a general description of what I was trying to do to ChatGPT.
-Afterwards, I would then make appropriate changes according to what it had suggested.
+Afterward, I would then make appropriate changes according to what it had suggested.

   4. Essays
   * While writing my essays, I didn't find a need to use ChatGPT to create an outline, check for grammar mistakes, or have it automatically do the work for me.
 Before transferring the work onto my corresponding GitHub .md file, I usually write it on Google Docs, but I do use Grammarly to check my written work and proofread it.